Divorce and Other Options for Ending Your Marriage without Children in Washington State

 Your age and health.

 If you have not worked in a long time (example: you stayed home to raise the children), you are more likely to get maintenance than if you are temporarily laid off.
 On the other hand, you can get maintenance even if you are working, if the court decides you should enjoy the same standard of living you had during the marriage.
 You are more likely to get maintenance if both of these are true:

 You have a disability and/or stayed home to care for the children while your spouse worked.
 You are less likely to get a good job now.

 Maintenance payments generally end when you remarry or die.
 The Final Divorce Order may say otherwise.

 *Maintenance is complicated.
 Talk to a lawyer.

-L. The divorce court ordered my spouse to pay our community debts.
-She did not.
-What can I do?
+The divorce court ordered my spouse to pay our community debts.
+They did not.
+What can I do? +

 You must pay the debt and sue your spouse to pay you back.
 Even if the court orders your spouse to pay a debt, the creditor (person owed) may still come after you.
 You cannot stop the creditor by telling the creditor the debt is your ex’s responsibility.